SathyaBhat/sathyasays.com/content/posts/2012-06-04-chromes-active-extension-icons-in-omnibox-annoyance.md

 ---
 I'm a huge fan of Chrome & pretty much loved whatever changes Chrome team have done to the browser since it's inception.
 This change, however, is probably the first annoying thing that I've run into.

 Few days ago, after the latest dev channel update, all the extension icons on went missing.
 I initially thought all my extensions got wiped out.
-However, after heading over to <a href="chrome://extensions" target="_blank">chrome://extensions</a> I realized that the update had a new &#8220;Show button&#8221; feature next to the extensions list and they had been set to hide all :|
+However, after heading over to <a href="chrome://extensions" target="_blank">chrome://extensions</a> I realized that the update had a new "Show button" feature next to the extensions list and they had been set to hide all :|

 [<img class="alignnone" title="Chrome Extension SHow Button" src="https://i.imgur.com/MBF1a.png" alt="Chrome Extension SHow Button"   />][1]